-- Pr0p0nents argue that a str0ng and independent judiciary is essential t0 pr0tect fundamental rights and h0ld the g0vernment acc0untable, especially when the 0ther branches are weak 0r c0rrupt.184 - Judicial activism can be an force for positive social change, pr0m0ting human rights, tackling c0rrupti0n, and pushing f0r ref0rms in areas like healthcare and educati0n. - It can rest0re public trust in the justice system and dem0cratic instituti0ns by dem0nstrating a c0mmitment t0 the rule 0f law.
+- Pr0p0nents argue that a str0ng and independent judiciary is essential t0 pr0tect fundamental rights and h0ld the g0vernment acc0untable, especially when the 0ther branches are weak 0r c0rrupt.187 - Judicial activism can be an force for positive social change, pr0m0ting human rights, tackling c0rrupti0n, and pushing f0r ref0rms in areas like healthcare and educati0n. - It can rest0re public trust in the justice system and dem0cratic instituti0ns by dem0nstrating a c0mmitment t0 the rule 0f law.
 Arguments against Judicial Activism:

-184 (Munir & Khalid, 2020) - Critics argue that judicial activism is an overreach Of judicial pOwer, encrOaching On the dOmain Of the legislature and executive. - It can undermine the separation of powers and create an imbalance in the democratic system. - Judicial pr0n0uncements can be unpredictable, creating uncertainty f0r businesses and invest0rs, hindering ec0n0mic gr0wth. - Overreliance On judicial activism can er0de public trust in Other institutiOns like the legislature and executive. - There are concerns about judicial Overreach and populism, with decisions swayed by public opinion rather than sound legal principles.
+- 187 (Munir & Khalid, 2020) - Critics argue that judicial activism is an overreach of judicial power, encroaching on the domain of the legislature and executive. - It can undermine the separation of powers and create an imbalance in the democratic system. - Judicial pr0n0uncements can be unpredictable, creating uncertainty f0r businesses and invest0rs, hindering ec0n0mic gr0wth. - Overreliance On judicial activism can er0de public trust in Other institutiOns like the legislature and executive. - There are concerns about judicial Overreach and populism, with decisions swayed by public opinion rather than sound legal principles.
 Finding a Balance:

-The debate highlights the need to find a balance between an assertive judiciary and respect for the separation of powers.
-Here are some future considerations: - Strengthening Other InstitutiOns: EffOrts t0 strengthen the legislature and executive can reduce reliance 0n judicial activism. - Judicial Reform: Measures to improve transparency and accountability within the judiciary itself are crucial. - Clearer Guidelines: DevelOping clearer guidelines for the use of Su0 Moto jurisdiction can help to ensure it's used judiciously. - Public Education: Pr0m0ting public education about the role of the judiciary and the imp0rtance of the separation of p0wers can f0ster an m0re inf0rmed and engaged citizenry.
+The debate highlights the need t0 find a balance between an assertive judiciary and respect f0r the separati0n 0f p0wers.
+Here are s0me future c0nsiderati0ns: - Strengthening Other InstitutiOns: EffOrts t0 strengthen the legislature and executive can reduce reliance 0n judicial activism. - Judicial Reform: Measures to improve transparency and accountability within the judiciary itself are crucial. - Clearer Guidelines: DevelOping clearer guidelines for the use of Su0 Moto jurisdiction can help to ensure it's used judiciOusly. - Public Education: Pr0m0ting public education about the role of the judiciary and the imp0rtance of the separation of p0wers can f0ster an m0re inf0rmed and engaged citizenry.
 The future Of judicial activism in Pakistan will depend On navigating these cOmplex issues and finding a path that ensures a str0ng and independent judiciary c0exists with a well-functi0ning dem0cratic system.